Shaun Deeb: Career

 Deeb started playing poker at age 16 in high school by hosting $20 rebuy tournaments with about 30 guests.
 He attended Bentley University, but gave up class to play poker.
-He is an avid online poker multi-table tournament player who plays 15–20 tournaments simultaneously.
+Deeb is an avid online poker multi-table tournament player who plays 15–20 tournaments simultaneously.
 He plays a wide variety of versions of poker with the goal of improving his Texas hold 'em game.
-Before 2007, he had never been to Las Vegas.
-At age 24, he announced his retirement from poker, but has since returned to play in 2010.
-In 2008 and 2009, he finished in fifth place in the Card Player Online Poker Player of the Year competition.
-His retirement lasted only two months.
+Before 2007, Deeb had never been to Las Vegas.
+At age 24, he announced his retirement from poker, but his retirement lasted only two months.
+In 2008 and 2009, Deeb finished in fifth place in the Card Player Online Poker Player of the Year competition.
 Since returning to play, he plays more live games at casinos and a greater variety of game types.

-His only two larger live play prizes came at the 2011 PokerStars Caribbean Adventure where he finished second of 216 in the $5,000 NAPT Bounty Shootout for US$75,000 and the August 2009 European Poker Tour €20,000 No Limit Hold'em - High Roller Event where he finished 1st of 3 for €60,000 ($85,183).
-At the Bounty event, he also collected 8 $1000 bounties, for a total prize of US$83,000.
+Deeb's only two larger live play prizes came at the 2011 PokerStars Caribbean Adventure, where he finished second of 216 in the $5,000 NAPT Bounty Shootout for US$75,000 and the August 2009 European Poker Tour €20,000 No Limit Hold'em - High Roller Event where he finished first of three for €60,000 ($85,183).
+At the Bounty event, he also collected eight $1000 bounties, for a total prize of US$83,000.